 Upon successful completion of nine credit hours candidates may apply for full admission to the M.S.M.E. program.
 Following the review of application materials, the program director formally notifies candidates of admission or denial into the program.
 Candidates who do not meet the provisional admission of achieving nine credit hours with grades of B or above are not eligible to apply for admission into the M.S.M.E. program.

 To assist candidates who are provisionally admitted, an advisor will be assigned.
 Candidates are expected to meet with their advisors to clarify program requirements and to assure that courses for which they register will be appropriate for their programs of study.

 Prior to admission to the M.S.M.E. program and registration for courses, it is the candidate’s responsibility to become familiar with the program requirements and to confer with assigned faculty advisors to develop programs of study.
+The program of study identifies core courses, courses in the specific tracks the candidate will follow, recommended electives and the intended capstone experience.
 Advisors must approve candidates’ programs of study.
 Program changes must also be approved by advisors.

 The M.S.M.E. program consists of 12 semester hours of education courses, 12 hours of mathematics courses in either the Middle School Track or High School Track, six hours of electives and three hours in a capstone experience.

 Candidates seeking the M.S.M.E. at Salisbury University must: